Open-Telecoms-Data/open-fibre-data-standard/docs/reference/codelists.md

 ### transmissionMedium

-The transmission medium codelist is used to categorise the physical media of a link.
+The transmission medium codelist is used to categorise the physical media of a span.

 ```{csv-table-no-translate}
 :header-rows: 1